 From learning about the one-way ANOVA, we know that ANOVA is used to identify the mean difference between more than two groups.
 A one-way ANOVA is used when we have one grouping variable and a continuous outcome.
 But what should we do if we have two grouping variables?
 As you’ve probably guessed, we can conduct a two-way ANOVA.
 Because this situation is fairly common, I created the page below to provide a step-by-step guide to calculating a two-way ANOVA in SPSS.
 As always, if you have any questions, please email me a MHoward@SouthAlabama.edu!

 As mentioned, an ANOVA is used to identify the mean difference between more than two groups, and a two-way ANOVA is used to identify the mean difference between more than two groups when you have a two grouping variables and a continuous outcome.
-So, a one-factor ANOVA is used to answer questions that are similar to the following:
+So, a two-factor ANOVA is used to answer questions that are similar to the following: